PhaserEditor2D/phasereditor2d-scripts-core/README.md

 ## OnPointerDownScript

-A trigger-like script.
+An event script.
 It is a prefab variant of the `OnEventScript` node.
-It listens to the `pointerdown` event of the game object, and executes the children's action nodes.
+It listens to the `pointerdown` event of the game object and executes the children's action nodes.

 If the game object's input is not set when the scene "awakes", then this script calls the `gameObject.setInteractive()` method.

 ## CallbackActionScript

-An action-like script.
+An action script.
 It executes the given `callback` expression.
 You can use this script for executing custom methods from your prefabs or scenes.

 ## StartSceneActionScript

-An action-like script.
+An action script.
 It starts the given `sceneKey` scene.

 ## ExecActionScript

-An action-like script.
+An action script.
 It executes the given `targetAction`.
 You can use this script for executing an action node from script-tree.

 For example, let's say you have a **JumpAction** for jumping a character.
 But you want to call this action when different events are fired: